Rules and Regulations of Mt. Brace Outdoor Club

 - A helmet and protective footwear

 - A radio that can receive and transmit on the USHPA frequencies.
 Due to various activities we often adjust radio frequencies.
 Please check at the LZ what the Club radio frequency is for the day.
 Some regularly used frequencies include 151.505 and 144.440 MHz

-- Sign in the Pilot book in the Mt Brace Outdoor Club LZ before heading up to launch
+- Sign in the Pilot book in the Mt Brace LZ before heading up to launch

 - Call the ranger if you are the first pilot signing in or if you have any doubt whether the ranger has been called.
 It’s easy.
 Call (518) 329-3993 and say, “I’m calling from the Brace Club.
 I just wanted to let you know we will be flying today.”

 If you are new here, you are welcome!
-Please read the rest of the rules (below) before you come and arrange for a site intro before you fly for the first time.
-To make an assessment about weather conditions, check forecasts for Millerton, NY.
-12546
+Please read the rest of the rules before you come and arrange for a site intro before you fly for the first time.
+To make an assessment about weather conditions, check forecasts for Millerton, NY 12546.

 In addition to The Pilot’s Checklist mentioned above:

-- You must be a member of the Mt.
+- You must be a daily or annual member of the Mt.
 Brace Outdoor Club to fly from Brace Mountain.
 Please carry your proof of membership with you, as well as your USHPA card.

-- All pilots must sign a Club waiver once each calendar year.
+- All annual member pilots must sign a Club waiver once each calendar year.
 Please take responsibility for getting this done.
 Day pilots have to sign a waiver every time they fly.
 Waivers have to be co-signed by a Club member.

 - Brace launch requires a USHPA intermediate rating P3/H3 or higher to fly unobserved.

-- P2/H2 pilots must have a minimum of 10 High mountain flights above 1,000 feet AGL witnessed by an instructor in their logbook to be released from instructor supervision at Mt.
-Brace.
-The main Mt.
+- The main Mt.
 Brace launch is narrow, with uneven terrain, and even some very good pilots have been in the bushes.
 Good ground handling skills are essential to launching safely.
-After that, they will be able to fly under P3/H3 or higher rated supervision.

 - In the air, please be attentive to pilots on launch and keep clear when someone is set up and ready to take off.

-- To practice in the Mt Brace Outdoor Club LZ you must be a Club meber as well as a member of USHPA and pay the Mt Brace Outdoor Club due with waivers signed.
+- To practice in the Mt Brace LZ you must be a member of USHPA and pay the Mt Brace Outdoor Club due with waivers signed.
 To leave the ground on the training hills you must have a P1 rating or be under instructor supervision.

 - No motorized flying.*